gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

   crowded on competition day.
   This can lead to noticeably higher ping/lag which adversely affects driver and robot performance.
-* USB and OTG connections can be a possible source of disconnects during a match.
+* USB and :term:`OTG <Micro USB On The Go (OTG) Cable>` connections can be a possible source of disconnects during a match.
   This is generally caused by poor quality connectors or adapters between the driver station and the gamepad controller.
   It generally is worth it to purchase higher quality connectors as opposed to the cheapest options.